-One reason for declining participation rates may be parents' concerns about the state of youth sports.
-The espnW/Aspen Institute Project Play Survey of Parents on youth sports issues illustrates that at least two-thirds of parents have concerns about risk of injury (87.9%), quality or behavior of coaches (81.5%), cost (70.3%), time commitment (67.9%), and the emphasis on winning over having fun (66.1%) that are prevalent in youth sports.
+The drop-off is rooted in many factors.
+An espnW/Aspen Institute Project Play Survey of Parents on youth sports issues conducted in September 2014 showed that most parents have concerns about risk of injury (87.9%), the quality or behavior of coaches (81.5%), cost (70.3%), time commitment (67.9%), and the emphasis on winning over having fun (66.1%).
 Full results from the nationally representative survey are available here.

 Below are additional statistics on the benefits of sport participation and regular physical activity, the modern barriers to sport participation, and the consequences of inactivity: